-In FFY 2017, UC CalFresh provided evidence-based nutrition education to CalFresh recipients and other low-income individuals and families in San Mateo County.
+In FFY2018, UC CalFresh provided evidence-based nutrition education to CalFresh recipients and other low-income individuals and families in San Mateo County.
 The program supported policy, system, and environment changes that encourage physical activity and healthy eating.
-Approximately 111 extenders (teachers/afterschool leaders) were trained and supported in providing nutrition education.

 Providing Education